Amino Acids MCAT: What You Need to Know

 • Structure of the side chain

-For instance, the structure of cysteine is shown below.
+For instance, the structure of cysteine is shown below in an amino acid structure diagram.
 C and Cys are its one-letter and three-letter code, respectively.

 You should also know key properties, such as if an amino acid, depending on its side chain, is polar (aka hydrophilic) or nonpolar (aka hydrophobic) and basic or acidic.
 If applicable, you should know the side chain’s pKa (which, in general terms, is a value that indicates how strong or weak an acid is).